CatboyDark/Eris/README.md

 // run using docker
 ```

 // okay idk yet. how do you edit auth.json and config.json over cli prompts with pm2 or docker?
 // also, add a reassuring statement: If you ever fuck up the initiation process, don't stress.
 Press Ctrl + C and rerun it. (note. add a separate command for initiation vs regular running.)

 ### Discord Bot
 1. Visit the [Discord Developers](https://discord.com/developers/applications) page and log in.
-2. Select "New Application" on the top right.
+2. Select "New Application" at the top right.
-3. You may choose a name, profile picture, and bio for your bot.
+3. You may choose a name, profile picture, banner, and bio for your bot.
-4. Navigate to "Installation" on the left.
+4. Navigate to "Installation" at the left.
 5. Under "Default Install Settings", "Guild Install", add "bot" to "Scopes".
 6. Assign the following permissions (or alternatively, assign Administrator):
  - Create Public Threads